Water Heater Repair Broken Arrow, OK

 - Thermocouple: If this part goes bad, your pilot light will not light and your water will not be heated.
 The part must be replaced.
 The part itself can run anywhere from $10 up to $100 or more.

-- Gas Control Valve: If your gas control valve isn’t working, you must shut off the gas immediately to prevent danger to yourself and your home.
+- Gas Control Valve: If your gas control valve isn’t working, you must shut off the gas immediately.
+This is to prevent danger to yourself and your home.
 The gas control valve itself costs anywhere between $80 and $500.